SonRiab/manifesto-models/README.md

 # Manifesto Models

-Models to persist and map data from the Manifesto Project. (https://manifesto-project.wzb.eu/)
+(No pure) POJOs to persist and map data from the Manifesto Project. (https://manifesto-project.wzb.eu/)

+### Attention

+The current state is alpha or work in progress!
+The library doesn't include all information the Manfiesto Project API provides!

 ## Getting started

+You will find the models under the package name `de.vnull.manifestoproject.model`.

+### Installation

-### Gradle
+#### Gradle

 If you want to use this library with **Gradle** add this into the dependencies of your `build.gradle` file:
 ```